Gunnar Karlson: Career

 Karlson was born on 7 April 1958 in Karlskrona, Sweden, the son of education counselor Åke Karlson and his wife Gun (née Simonsson).
 During the Cold War in the 1970s, he got involved politically on the left wing.
-Karlson was active in the student body in the school and sympathizer of the former Left Party-Communists (VPK), but was not a member.
+Karlson was active in the student body in the school and a sympathizer of the former Left Party-Communists (VPK), but was not a member.
 His background would later arouse some interest among his colleagues as a young army officer at the regiment in Växjö.
 Karlson passed studentexamen at Växjö gymnasium in 1977 and attended the Military Academy Karlberg from 1977 to 1980.
-He was commissioned as lieutenant at Kronoberg Regiment (I 11) in 1980 and was deputy infantry platoon leader from 1980 to 1982.
+He was commissioned as a lieutenant at Kronoberg Regiment (I 11) in 1980 and was deputy infantry platoon leader from 1980 to 1982.
 Karlsson attended the Service Branch School (Truppslagsskola) for regimental officers from 1982 to 1983 when he was promoted to captain.
 Karlson attended the Swedish Armed Forces Language School (Försvarets tolkskola) from 1983 to 1984.

 He was deputy study director at the Swedish Infantry Combat School from 1984 to 1985 and was infantry platoon leader there from 1985 to 1986.
-Karlson completed the general course of the Swedish Armed Forces Staff College from 1986 to 1987 and was infantry company commander at Dalarna Regiment (I 13) from 1987 to 1988 when he was promoted to major.
+Karlson completed the general course of the Swedish Armed Forces Staff College from 1986 to 1987 and was an infantry company commander at Dalarna Regiment (I 13) from 1987 to 1988 when he was promoted to major.
 He completed the Swedish Armed Forces Staff College's two year higher staff course from 1988 to 1990 and served as head teacher of tactics at the Infantry Combat School from 1990 to 1991.
 Karlson then served as a staff officer at the Army Staff from 1991 to 1993 and as deputy chief of staff of Nordbat 2 from 1993 to 1994 which was part of the United Nations Protection Force (UNPROFOR) in Bosnia and Herzegovina.
 In 1994 he was also promoted to lieutenant colonel.
 Karlson was teacher of the Swedish Armed Forces Staff College's two year management course from 1994 to 1995 and was deputy head of the Organization for Security and Co-operation in Europe (OSCE) Assistance Group to Chechnya from 1995 to 1996.